 - Be honest.
 Even young kids can tell when we’re being dishonest, which is why it’s so important to always tell the truth.
 If they’re getting making mistakes and getting things wrong, try to avoid labelling their actions as good or bad and bring it back to the fact that they are practising, so they know that you appreciate the effort they’re putting in, even if you don’t agree with the way they’re going about it.

-If you’d like to help your kids develop postive daily habits that will help to raise their confidence and boost their self-esteemm check out our Super Journal.
-With 10 weeks of daily journaling, they'll be taken on a journey of self-discovery and awarness as they are guided through the 10 essential life skills that can help increase happiness and self confidence.
+If you’d like to help your kids develop positive daily habits that will help to raise their confidence and boost their self-esteem check out our Happy Confident Me Super Journal.
+With 10 weeks of daily journaling, they’ll be taken on a journey of self-discovery and awareness as they are guided through the 10 essential life skills that can help increase happiness and self confidence.